wiggitywhitney/kind-crossplane-gke/README.md

 ```bash
 kubectl apply -f crossplane-config/provider-gcp.yaml
 ```
-To see all of your new resources, run the following:
+To see all of your new Crossplane custom resource definitions, run the following:
 ```bash
 kubectl api-resources | grep "gcp.crossplane.io"
 ```
+(Spoiler alert: later we're going to create a `Cluster` resource!)

 Next we need to teach Crossplane how to connect to our Google Cloud project with the permissions that we created in the last step.
 We do that using a Crossplane `ProviderConfig` resource.